dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/README.md

 In the end, I removed observations shorter than a minute and longer than 24 hours, and the final, cleaned trip data table resulted in 4 237 825 observations.

 ## Analyze

+In the analyze phace, I vizualized and analyzed the data.